mmesh/docs/docs/platform/installation/nodes-install.md

     sudo vim /etc/mmesh/mmesh-node.yml
     ```

+    !!!
+Note

         See the [mmesh-node configuration reference](mmesh-node.yml.md) to find all the configuration options.

 4. Create the `mmesh-node.service` for systemd.